headerheader

 guy making a list on a notebook

-More than one million students in Germany are enrolled in STEM subjects.
-Most of them (over 750,000) study engineering sciences.
-A special feature compared to other countries is that students in Germany can choose from various types of higher education institutions that offer engineering sciences.
-As illustrated in the previous section, these various institutions have different education styles.
-This provides students with the freedom to learn and study how they choose to, finding the perfect study program for their interests.
-Take a look at the many institutions below which offer engineering degree programs:
+More than one million students are enrolled in STEM subjects in Germany.
+Most of them (more than 750,000) study engineering.
+A special feature compared to other countries is that students in Germany can choose between different types of higher education institutions offering engineering sciences.
+As shown in the previous section, these different institutions have different teaching styles.
+This gives students the freedom to learn and study in the way they want and to find the perfect programme for their interests.
+Take a look at the many institutions offering engineering courses below:

 Technical Universities (Technische Universitäten)